tjchaplin/tjchaplin.github.io/_posts/2015-03-09-The-Erlang-Diaries---Simple-Unit-Testing.md

 ## Making it better

-The common tasks of:
-* Clean tests
-* Recompile
-* Run Tests

-Need to be wrapped up into a build step.
-The most common way to do this with Erlang is to use a Makefile.
-Here is a sample Makefile to accomplish the testing tasks:
+The build tasks needed to be wrapped up, so that we don't have to repeat ourselves each test run.
+The best way to do this is to use a `Makefile`.

+Here is a Makefile to accomplish the testing tasks:

 ```makefile
 REBAR=rebar